-Jeffrey L. DunoffLaura H. Carnell Professor of Law Director, Institute for International Law & Public Policy Director, LL.M. in Transnational Law Program
+Jeffrey L. DunoffLaura H. Carnell Professor of Law Director, LL.M. in Transnational Law Program

-Jeff Dunoff is the Laura H. Carnell Professor of Law and founding Director of the Institute for International Law & Public Policy at Temple University Beasley School of Law.
-His scholarship focuses on public international law, international regulatory regimes, and interdisciplinary approaches to international law.
+Jeff Dunoff is the Laura H. Carnell Professor of Law at Temple University Beasley School of Law.
+His research and writing focuses on public international law, international regulatory regimes, international organizations, and interdisciplinary approaches to international law.

 Dunoff has served as a Visiting Professor at Harvard Law School; as a Law and Public Affairs Fellow and Visiting Professor at the Woodrow Wilson School at Princeton University; and as a Visiting Fellow at the Lauterpacht Research Centre at Cambridge University.
 Among other activities, he serves as a Member of the E 15 Expert’s Group on the Functioning of the Multilateral Trading System, based in Geneva; an elected member of the American Law Institute; and a Fellow of the American Bar Foundation.